cn0047/stash/ed/t/patterns.architectural/microservices.md

 It is *modern* interpretation of SOA used to build distributed software systems.
 Microservices easier to scale than SOA (because you have scale only 1 service not bunch).

+Microservices are independently deployable services modeled around a business domain.

 Philosophy: Do one thing and do it well.
 Microservice must be stateless.
 Microservice must be resilient.
 And respond to changes quickly.